OUR MISSION STATEMENT

-At Duchess’s we implement a range of strategies and initiatives to ensure that pupil premium is no longer a barrier to academic achievement and high expectations & aspirations.
+At Duchess’s we implement a range of strategies and initiatives to breakdown barriers to ensure that pupil premium is no longer a barrier to academic achievement and high expectations & aspirations.
 We aim to categorise our initiatives as relevant to support, intervention or enrichment.
 This includes regular data collections covering academic achievement and assessment of attitudes to learning.
 This tracking can then form effective interventions which are varied and specific to the needs of the student/group.
 Students are supported academically and pastorally to challenge barriers to learning and offer appropriate support.
 Examples of strategies that we have used include: focusing on maths and English interventions to raise attainment for yr11 students.
-Pastoral interventions have been implemented by Directors of Learning, who have identified specific groups of students for mentoring to improve behaviour, attendance, attitudes to learning, raise aspirations etc. For those students who struggle to access a traditional curriculum, personalised timetables have been implemented both internally and through external providers.
+Pastoral interventions where specific groups of students have been identified for mentoring to improve behaviour, attendance, attitudes to learning, raise aspirations etc. For those students who struggle to access a traditional curriculum, personalised timetables have been implemented both internally and through external providers.

-Teaching and learning has focused on raising quality and standards through improving the quality of marking and feedback and the development of Directed Improvement Time (DIT) where students spend time acting on feedback they have been given on their work.
-Whole staff training has focused on the Magenta Principles and raising awareness and interventions for Pupil Premium students.
+Quality first teaching has focused on raising quality and standards through improving the quality of marking and feedback and the development of Directed Improvement Time (DIT) where students spend time acting on feedback they have been given on their work.
+Whole staff training has focused on the Magenta Principles, metacognition, understanding behaviours and raising awareness and interventions for Pupil Premium students.

 We work hard towards our goal of diminishing the achievement gaps and continue to consider new opportunities to enhance the experiences of our Pupil Premium students.This was recognised in our recent Ofsted report ‘Differences in outcomes between disadvantaged pupils and other pupils nationally are showing signs of diminishing’.